-Did you know that overdevelopment of breast tissue can occur in up to 60 percent of men?
+Did you know that overdevelopment of excess breast tissue can occur in up to 60 percent of men?
 The problem often begins in adolescence and may not resolve on its own.
 People with this problem are highly self-conscious about the way their chest looks.
-Male breast reduction (gynecomastia repair) will eliminate this problem by excising excess fat and glandular breast tissue from underneath the nipple and areola.
+Male breast reduction (gynecomastia repair) will eliminate this problem by surgical excision of excess fat and glandular tissue from underneath the nipple and areola.

 How is male breast reduction performed?

-Dr. Panossian’s technique involves a limited-incision style whereby the breast is reduced through a single remote incision.
-Through this incision, a solution of diluted epinephrine is injected into the deep and superficial layers of the breast.
-This solution is identical to what is used in standard liposuction.
+Dr. Panossian’s technique involves a limited-incision style whereby he reduces the enlarged breast through a single remote incision.
+Through this small incision, he injects a solution of diluted epinephrine into the deep and superficial layers of the breast.
+This solution is identical to what we use in standard liposuction.
 This allows decreased swelling and bleeding during the liposuction portion of the surgery.
-Dr. Panossian uses either Power-Assisted Liposuction (PAL) or Ultrasound-Assisted Liposuction (UAL) in cases of dense breast tissues.
-Fat is removed with this technique widely over the chest wall.
-The connections between the glandular breast tissue any overlying nipple and skin are then divided through the same incision.
+Board certified plastic surgeon Dr. Panossian uses either Power-Assisted Liposuction (PAL) or Ultrasound-Assisted Liposuction (UAL) in cases of dense breast tissues.
+We use this technique to remove fat widely over the chest wall.
+Through the same incision, the surgeon divides the connections between the glandular breast tissue and any overlying nipple as well as skin.
 This tissue is then grasped and extracted to complete the process.
-The process is repeated on the opposite breast.
-A compression garment or firm wrap is then placed at the end of the surgery.
+Dr. Panossian repeats the process on the opposite breast.
+Then, the patient will wear a compression garment or firm wrap at the end of the surgery.

 What is the recovery?

-Patients are encouraged to walk on the same day as their male breast reduction surgery.
-Having someone pick you up and help you at home for the first 24 hours is also advised.
+We encourage patients to walk on the same day as their male breast reduction surgery.
+We also recommend having someone pick you up and help you at home for the first 24 hours.
 People usually return to work 1 to 2 weeks following surgery.
 Stitches placed are usually dissolvable.
-Gentle exercise may begin in 2 weeks, but aggressive activities, heavy lifting, and sports should be avoided for 6 weeks.
-Sun exposure should be limited for 6 to 12 months.
+Gentle exercise may begin in 2 weeks, but you should still avoid aggressive activities, heavy lifting, and sports for 6 weeks.
+Limit your sun exposure for 6 to 12 months.
 Otherwise, the scar can be covered with tape or with liberal application of sunblock.
 Dr. Panossian will go over his unique scar management protocol to achieve the best possible results.

 What are the risks and complications?

 As with most plastic surgery procedures, complications are infrequent and are usually minor.
-Risks of bleeding, infection, and anesthesia complications can occur with virtually all surgeries.
+Risks of bleeding, infection, and general anesthesia complications can occur with virtually all surgeries.
 In addition, there is a risk of fluid accumulation underneath the chest skin.
 This fluid accumulation can be blood or a type of normal lymphatic fluid, called a seroma.
-Often, these fluid accumulations can be sucked out with a needle in the office on one or more occasions.
+Often, we can solve these fluid accumulations sucking them out with a needle in the office on one or more occasions.
 However, in the case of large or recurrent accumulations, an additional surgery may be required to decompress it.